 About the Artist

 Savannah Asmus is an artist based along the eastern shoreline of Mobile Bay.
-Her work begins with fragments of broken pottery—discarded, eroded objects that surface and disappear with the tide.
-These remnants, often centuries old, are the residual traces of everyday lives once embedded in the landscape.
+Her work begins with fragments of broken pottery — discarded objects shaped by erosion, tide, and time.
+Often centuries old, these remnants carry traces of everyday life embedded within the Gulf Coast landscape.

-Rather than restoring the fragments to an imagined completeness, Asmus paints directly onto their surfaces using oil, allowing each shard’s contours, scale, and damage to guide the imagery that emerges..
-Fragmentation itself becomes a form of historical truth.
+Rather than reconstructing the fragments into imagined wholeness, Asmus paints directly onto their surfaces in oil, allowing each shard’s contours, scale, and damage to guide the imagery that emerges.
+Fragmentation itself becomes part of the narrative — a reflection of memory, loss, and the instability of preservation.